Cancel

 Classes will be from 6:00 pm - 9:00 pm each day.

-Apiary Day (based on weather) will be held at the apiary in conjunction with the Advanced Beekeeping class - Saturday, November 1st
+Apiary Day (based on weather) will be held at the apiary in conjunction with the Advanced Beekeeping class - Saturday, April 11th

-Fall 2025 Advanced Beekeeping
+Spring 2026 Advanced Beekeeping

-Apiary Day - Saturday, November 1st-weather permitting
+Apiary Day - Saturday, April 11th-weather permitting

 The Advance Beekeeping expands on the knowledge received during the basic beekeeping course and focuses on the details of colony management: Pest and Disease Treatments, queen management and Supplemental Feeding.
 It also includes instruction on the honeybee’s internal anatomy, bee subspecies and reproduction and how to expand (hive splitting) and self-sustaining your apiary.
 The hands-on session will include deliberate hive inspections and hive splitting using several easy and effective techniques.